sleeptoken/zettelkasten/Building Android POC app.md

 ```
 As you can see the ID is not referenced by a string `"home_text"`, but as an identifier `R.id.home_text`.
 The resource reference class `R` is automatically generated based on various resources, including the IDs referenced in the layout .`xml` files.
 #### References
 [The Application Layout (hextree.io)](https://app.hextree.io/courses/first-android-app/building-a-clicker-app/the-application-layout)

+### Handling Button Clicks

+when developing POC attack apps, it often makes sense to add a button or multiple buttons to trigger the attack